 As part of the District planning, educators considered the unique needs of specific populations of students who benefit most from in-person learning.
-These students include students with disabilities, English learners who are in the early stages of English development, students in grades K-2, economically disadvantaged students, and those students without internet access.
-With that in mind, the following guidance is embedded in our plan:
+These students include students with disabilities, English learners who are in the early stages of English

 - Students with Disabilities: In-person instruction will be prioritized for two particular groups of students with disabilities: preschool-aged students and students with significant and complex needs.
 Remote learning is often more challenging for these students.
 Students with complex and significant needs include: - a.
 Students already identified as "high needs" through the IEP process on the IEP form entitled "Primary Disability/Level of Need"- PL3.
 Such students must meet at least two of these criteria: - i.
 Services provided outside of the general education classroom - ii.
 Service providers are special education teachers and related service providers - iii.
 Special education services constitute more than 75% of the student's school day (required as one of the two) - b.
 Students whose placement page (PL2) lists them as Partial Inclusion or Substantially Separate Classroom - c.
 Students who are placed in a WPS Specialized Program - d.
 Students who cannot engage in remote learning due to their disability-related needs - e.
 Students who primarily use aided and augmentative communication - f.
 Students who are homeless - g.
 Students in foster care or congregate care - h.
 Students on an IEP who are dually identified as English learners - 2.
 English Learners in the early stages of English development: Within the hybrid model, in-person learning for English Learners (ELs) will be taught within a Sheltered English Instruction (SEI) classroom environment with the English as a Second Language (ESL) teacher collaborating with the classroom teacher.
 Additionally, in the hybrid model, remote ESL sessions will be provided for "at-home" ELs based on their proficiency levels.
-Finally, the District will prioritize in-person instruction of all active English Learners (ELs) and recent Former ELs K-12 who has one or more of the following criteria: - a. is economically disadvantaged - b. has an IEP - c. has a English Language (EL) proficiency at or below 3.9

-- 3. Students in Grades K-2: The District continues to recognize that remote learning is particularly challenging for our youngest elementary aged learners.
+Finally, the District will prioritize in-person instruction of all active English Learners (ELs) and recent Former ELs K-12 who has one or more of the following criteria: - a. is economically disadvantaged - b. has an IEP - c. has a English Language (EL) proficiency at or below 3.9 - 3.
+Students in Grades K-2: The District continues to recognize that remote learning is particularly challenging for our youngest elementary aged learners.
 To mitigate this, the District expanded its one-to-one program and will provide iPads for PreK-2 students.
 Students will learn how to use these devices early on in the school year so that when they are at home they can more independently engage in remote learning.
-Additionally, the District will deepen and expand its use of Seesaw, the Learning Management System, so that students have more age-appropriate ways to learn from home. - 4.
-Economically Disadvantaged Students: Students who qualify for free and reduced lunch will be prioritized for in-person learning. - 5.
+Additionally, the District will deepen and expand its use of Seesaw, the Learning Management System, so that students have more age-appropriate ways to learn from home.

+- 4. Economically Disadvantaged Students: Students who qualify for free and reduced lunch will be prioritized for in-person learning if they are working below grade level in at two or more core subjects (e.g. Math, English Language Arts).
+Principals will use January 2020 report cards to make this determination. - 5.
 Students Without internet Access: The Technology Department will continue to work with families to ensure there is consistent internet availability for remote learning.
 For those students who cannot access the internet, in-person learning will be prioritized.

-Special Education and 504 Accommodations
+Special Education\ and 504 Accommodations